0ddjob/Commodore_VIC20/Internal_8KB/README.md

 Some wires need to be connected from the board to a few other places on the VIC's board to pick up required signals.<br>

+There is a switch to allow the additional 3KB RAM expansion to be disabled without having to open up the VIC.
+This allows the VIC to return to its original "unexpanded VIC" state in case of software issues.<br>

 ## Status
 25-Apr-2025: Initial design done, checking-over before sending to PCBWAY for fabrication